memo33/sc4pac-gui/README.md

 ## Roadmap

 - [ ] managing multiple Plugins folders/profiles:
-  The API requires some changes for this, as currently the server can only handle a single profile.
   The GUI needs to implement the initialization of new profiles, in particular, as well as switching of profiles.

 - [x] persistent profile-independent storage, such as GUI settings: